+1. RECOGNIZING that, to achieve the Mission of the Ramsar Convention as described in the Strategic Plan 2016-2024, it is essential that vital ecosystem functions and the ecosystem services that wetlands provide to people and nature are fully recognized, maintained, restored and wisely used and the need to develop approaches for assessing both ecosystem functions and ecosystem services;

-1. RECALLING that Annex A to Resolution IX.
-1, on Additional scientific and technical guidance for implementing the Ramsar wise use concept, defines the ecological character of wetlands as the combination of the ecosystem components, processes and [benefits/services] [functions] that characterize the wetland at a given point in time; ALSO RECALLING the guidance for valuing the benefits derived from wetland ecosystem services (Ramsar Technical Report No.3 and CBD Technical Series No.27) provided guidance for valuing wetland advice on when and why wetland valuation should be undertaken and set out framework for the integrated assessment and valuation of wetland services;
+2. RECALLING that Annex A to Resolution IX.
+1, on Additional scientific and technical guidance for implementing the Ramsar wise use concept, defines the ecological character of wetlands as the combination of the ecosystem components, processes and benefits/services that characterize the wetland at a given point in time; ALSO RECALLING the guidance for valuing the benefits derived from wetland ecosystem services (Ramsar Technical Report No.3 and CBD Technical Series No.27) provided guidance for valuing wetland advice on when and why wetland valuation should be undertaken and set out framework for the integrated assessment and valuation of wetland services;

-2. RECOGNIZING that, to achieve the Mission of the Ramsar Convention, it is essential that [vital ecosystem functions and the ecosystem services] [vital ecosystem functions and services] that wetlands provide to people and nature are fully recognized, maintained, restored and wisely used;
+2.

-3. NOTING that a priority area of focus for the Convention under the Ramsar Strategic Plan 2016-2024 is to enhance the information about ecosystem functions and the ecosystem services that wetlands provide to people and nature; ALSO RECALLING Target 11 of the Ramsar Strategic Plan 2016-2024 (Resolution XII.2), “Wetland functions, services and benefits are widely demonstrated, document and disseminated”, and that the assessment of ecosystem services of the Ramsar Site is a key indicator to estimate this target;
+3. NOTING that a priority area of focus for the Convention under the Ramsar Strategic Plan 2016-2024 is to enhance the information about ecosystem functions and the ecosystem services that wetlands provide to people and nature; ALSO RECALLING Target 11 of the Ramsar Strategic Plan 2016-2024 (Resolution XII.2), “Wetland functions, services and benefits are widely demonstrated, document and disseminated”, and that the assessment of ecosystem services of Ramsar Sites is a key indicator to estimate this target;

 4. FURTHER recognizing that under Resolution XII.
-3, on Enhancing the languages of the Convention and its visibility and stature, and increasing synergies with other multilateral environmental agreements and other international institutions, Parties and other stakeholders are encouraged to increase their efforts to communicate on the values of [ecosystem services] [ecosystem functions] of wetlands in other sectors’ [strategies, plans and regulations, and integrate them into a basin approach to land-use plans and other relevant local, national and global decisions] [policies and plans, and integrate them into an ecosystem approach to land-use planning and other relevant local, national and global decisions];
+3, on Enhancing the languages of the Convention and its visibility and stature, and increasing synergies with other multilateral environmental agreements and other international institutions, Parties and other stakeholders are encouraged to increase their efforts to communicate on the values of ecosystem services of wetlands in other sectors’ strategies, plans and regulations, and integrate them into a basin approach to land-use plans and other relevant local, national and global decisions;

-5. FURTHER NOTING the requirement under Resolution XI.8 on Streamlining procedures for describing Ramsar Sites at the time of designation and subsequent updates to ensure that a comprehensive description of ecosystem services is provided in the Ramsar Information Sheet (RIS) of a Wetland of International Importance (Ramsar Site), and that if there are other ecosystem services occurring on the Site which do not fit against this classification, that they should also be described in the RIS;
+5. FURTHER NOTING the requirement under Resolution XI.8, on Streamlining procedures for describing Ramsar Sites at the time of designation and subsequent updates, to ensure that a comprehensive description of ecosystem services is provided in the Ramsar Information Sheet (RIS) of a Wetland of International Importance (Ramsar Site), and that if there are other ecosystem services occurring on the Site which do not fit against this classification, that they should also be described in the RIS;

-6. ACKNOWLEDGING that the important [ecosystem services] [functions] that wetlands provide have direct relevance to the achievement of the Sustainable Development Goals related to poverty eradication, food and nutrition, healthy living, gender equality, water quality and supply, water security, energy supply, reduction of natural disasters, innovation and the development of appropriate infrastructure, sustainable human settlements, adaptation to climate change, oceans, seas and marine resources, biodiversity and sustainable use of ecosystems;
+6. ACKNOWLEDGING that the important ecosystem functions and ecosystem services, as highlighted in the Strategic Plan 2016-2024, that wetlands provide have direct relevance to the achievement of the Sustainable Development Goals related to poverty eradication, food and nutrition, healthy living, gender equality, water quality and supply, water security, energy supply, reduction of natural disasters, innovation and the development of appropriate infrastructure, sustainable human settlements, adaptation to climate change, oceans, seas and marine resources, biodiversity and sustainable use of ecosystems;

-7. RECOGNIZING the importance of indicating the presence or absence of all relevant [ecosystem services/benefits] [ecosystem functions and services] currently provided by each Ramsar Site when completing or updating the RIS;
+7. RECOGNIZING the importance of indicating the presence or absence of all relevant ecosystem services/benefits currently provided by each Ramsar Site when completing or updating the RIS and the need to also recognize important ecosystem functions;

-8. FURTHER recognizing the priority thematic work area of the Scientific and Technical Review Panel (STRP) for 2016-2018 that requested the development of methodologies for [the economic and non-economic valuation of the goods and services of wetlands] [determining the values of wetland ecosystem functions], and the importance of integrating multiple wetland values into decision-making, as described in Ramsar Policy Brief 2;
+8. FURTHER recognizing the priority thematic work area of the Scientific and Technical Review Panel (STRP) for 2016-2018 that requested the development of methodologies for the economic and non-economic valuation of the goods and services of wetlands, and the importance of integrating multiple wetland values into decision-making, as described in Ramsar Policy Brief 2;

-9. CONSIDERING that only 17% of Contracting Parties reported to COP12 in their National Reports that they had assessed the ecosystem [benefits/services] [functions] provided by Ramsar Sites;
+9. CONSIDERING that only 19% of Contracting Parties reported to COP12 in their National Reports that they had assessed the ecosystem benefits/services provided by Ramsar Sites;